 Placing Holds and Requesting Materials through Interlibrary Loan (ILL):

 - All valid Tyndale library users may place holds on materials that are charged out to other patrons with the exception of reserve materials.
-This can be done electronically through OnTRAC, either in the Library or by remote access.
-Reserve materials are loaned on a first-come-first served basis, and no request for reserve materials placed through OnTRAC will be processed by the Library.
+This can be done electronically through WorldCat, either in the Library or by remote access.
+Reserve materials are loaned on a first-come-first served basis, and no request for reserve materials placed through WorldCat will be processed by the Library.
+You must sign into your borrower's account before initiating an interlibrary loan.
+Alternately you can also input request information on the online Interlibrary Loan Request Form.

-- Interlibrary Loan is a service provided to patrons who need access to library materials beyond the J. William Horsey Library collection and that are not readily accessible through the academic libraries of greater Toronto.
-Extra charges may apply to External members for materials requested through ILL.
-Obtain ILL request forms at the Circulation Desk.
+- Interlibrary Loan is a service provided to patrons who need access to library materials beyond the J. William Horsey Library collection.
+Extra charges apply to external members for materials requested through ILL.

 - Patrons may use card-operated ($0.06/page) photocopiers in the Library.
 Cash cards may be purchased at the library circulation desk.
 A non-refundable $2.00 deposit is required for the initial card.
 Students may use their student cards.
 Alumni may use their Tyndale Alumni cards.
-Students and alumni may load value on their cards at the Tyndale Reception desk or hospitalitiy office.
+Students and alumni may load value on their cards at the circulation desk of either library.

 - Copies from the Microfiche Reader-Printer can be made for $0.06/copy.
-Please request instruction from the library staff prior to using the machine for the first time.
+If you need to use the microfiche reader printer ask library staff for assistance.

 Who is eligible?